odit-services/freeradius-sldap/README.md

 # FreeRadius - Google Secure LDAP

+Containerized FreeRadius server with Google Secure LDAP support built for amd64 and arm64 platforms.

 Based on the work of: